Renters Insurance in and around Salem

 Renters of Salem, State Farm can cover you

-It's likely that your landlord's insurance only covers the structure of the condo or townhome you're renting.
-So, if you want to protect your valuables - such as a bedding set, a bicycle or a stereo - renters insurance is what you're looking for.
-State Farm agent Cody Remington is dedicated to helping you evaluate your risks and keep your things safe.
+It's likely that your landlord's insurance only covers the structure of the townhome or home you're renting.
+So, if you want to protect your valuables - such as a microwave, a cooking set or a tablet - renters insurance is what you're looking for.
+State Farm agent Cody Remington can help you examine your needs and protect yourself from the unexpected.

 Have More Questions About Renters Insurance?